tillitis/tillitis-key1/hw/application_fpga/fw/README.md

      it is, if it wants to relocate in RAM.

   7. The firmware now clears the part of the special `FW_RAM` where it keeps it stack.
-After this it performs no more function calls and uses no more automatic variables.

-  8. Firmware starts the application by first switching from firmware mode to application mode by writing to the `APP_MODE_CTRL` register.
-In this mode the MMIO region is restricted, e.g. some registers are removed (`UDS`), and some are switched from read/write to read-only (see [the memory map](https://dev.tillitis.se/memory/)).
+  8. The interrupt handler for system calls is enabled.

-     Then the firmware jumps to what is in `APP_ADDR` which starts the application.
+  9. Firmware starts the application by jumping to the contents of `APP_ADDR`.
+Hardware automatically switches from firmware mode to application mode.
+In this mode some memory access is restricted, e.g. some addresses are inaccessible (`UDS`), and some are switched from read/write to read-only (see [the memory map](https://dev.tillitis.se/memory/)).

-If during this whole time any commands are received which are not allowed in the current state, we enter the "failed" state and execute an illegal instruction.
+If during this whole time any commands are received which are not allowed in the current state, or any errors occur, we enter the "failed" state and execute an illegal instruction.
 An illegal instruction traps the CPU and hardware blinks the status LED red until a power cycle.
 No further instructions are executed.

 ### User-supplied Secret (USS)